 On October 27th, KETIV’s Jorge Fernandez and Nathan Eliason hosted a Live workshop highlighting the best techniques for properly maintaining your Vault Software.
 The event was tailored toward customer feedback and the common issues faced when trying to achieve optimum Vault performance.
-Therefore, in case you missed out, Rich Sanchez and Nigel Ambayec dedicated this Autodesk Virtual Academy session to – once again – covering the successful implementation and maintenance of your Vault Software.
+Therefore, in case you missed out, Rich Sanchez and Nigel Ambayec dedicated this Autodesk Virtual Academy session to – once again – covering the successful Vault implementation and maintenance.

-Before touching on Vault maintenance, Rich first began by discussing the varying components involved in Autodesk Vault.
+Before touching on Vault implementation and maintenance, Rich first began by discussing the varying components involved in Autodesk Vault.

 - Database (SQL): This can be thought of as a file index – it keeps track of all your data components and their stored location in your Vault server.